OSRS Money Making: The Complete Guide (2018)

 Killing Chickens (50k/hr)

 Chickens are perfect if you are low-level and want to train combat while making some money.
 It's impossible to be killed by a chicken in OSRS, so don't worry about bringing food or equipping yourself with anything specific.
 Chickens drop feathers, bones, and raw chicken.
 All of these items are worth enough to justify running to the bank if you're in need of money.
-Feathers are used for fly-fishing, raw chickens are used for Summoning, and players are always willing to pay for bones to level up their Prayer.
+Feathers are used for fly-fishing and players are always willing to pay for bones to level up their Prayer.
 Feathers stack in one inventory slot, but bones and raw chickens will take up one slot per item, so you'll end up running to the bank often.
 The best place to kill chickens is across the bridge from Lumbridge Castle and up the path to the north.
 The chicken coop will be on the left, across from a potato field.

 Running Through the Stronghold of Security (10k - one time)